 Fuel polishing systems are vital for diesel-powered emergency systems.
 They remove a critical point of failure: fuel contamination.
 Modern engines and fuel systems need clean fuel to run reliably.
 If left untreated diesel is under constant attack from water, microbial growth and solid particulates, even after cleaning.
 There is a solution.
 Diesel Defence units preserve your stored fuel to EN590 standards, greatly improving the reliability and dependability of your critical systems such as standby generators and fire pumps.

 Diesel Defence combines filtration and circulation to keep your fuel clean.
-Diesel polishing circulates the fuel to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank.
-Diesel Defence circulates your stored fuel up to seven times before it passes to the day tank or your generators.
+It circulates the fuel up to seven times to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank, before the fuel passes to the day tank of your generators.

 Diesel Defence on-tank units are fixed location units that serve up to 3 large storage tanks., They are designed as ‘fit and forget’ solution – set them up once and they run unassisted month after month, year after year.
 The DDF2 to DDF6 fixed on-tank models even feature an integrated password-protected touchscreen controller.